hippylib/soupy/paper/paper.md

 In deterministic PDE-constrained optimization, the goal is typically to optimize a quantity of interest (QoI) that is a function of the system's state and quantifies its performance, where the optimization and state variables are related through the underlying PDE model.
 Compared to this deterministic counterpart, PDE-constrained OUU involves an added layer of complexity, since the QoI becomes a random variable due to its dependence on the uncertain model parameters.
-In OUU, the cost functional and/or constraints are instead given in terms of risk measures, which are statistical quantity summarizing the QoI's distribution.
+In OUU, the cost functional and/or constraints are instead given in terms of risk measures, which are statistical quantities summarizing the QoI's distribution.
 A canonical example of such a risk measure is the expected value of the QoI, though other measures that account for the tail behavior of the distribution such as the variance, or superquantile/CVaR are common choices.